Flared End Sections, Safety Slope End Sections, Safety Aprons, and Guards

 Our end treatments are not only long-lasting and easy to maintain, they are up to standards – made from certified materials meeting AASHTO and ASTM standards, and federal and state highway agency requirements for safety and hydraulic efficiency.
-Standard flared end sections are more common however we also offer safety slopes and safety aprons with optional bar sets.
+Standard flared end sections are more common however we also offer safety slope end sections and safety aprons with optional bar sets.
 We will advise availability for the right end treatment for your situation.

 Bevel cuts can be done in several fashions.
 Step bevels are recommended for all pipe sizes.
 Step bevels are typically limited to 3:1, 2:1, or steeper slopes on long span and larger structural plate pipe, depending on their rise.
 Full and partial bevels are typically applicable only to smaller pipe.
 The NCSPA Design Manual is your guide to the best option on a bevel cut for your project.
 We also have standard detail drawings on optional bevel cuts for your reference.